 Tigger was the kitten of a stray that lived near our apartment building about eleven years ago.
 We found him one rainy day, soaking wet, underneath the slats of a falling down porch.
 We knew the kittens had been there at one time and we had gone to check on them to be sure they weren't getting wet under the porch.
 We had a tarp to put up if they were getting wet.
 The mother was gone, however, and only Tigger remained of all the kittens.
 He looked frightened and shivered almost continuously.
 Normally we would have waited to see if the mother would return, but he was so wet and cold it was pretty obvious that the mother wasn't coming back.
 We wrapped him up in a blanket and took him inside the house with us.

-When the vet called us with the bad news, cancer, we had to fight to keep back the tears because my eight-year-old Granddaughter was sitting nearby and we didn't want her to hear the news that way.
+When the vet called us , it was bad news, cancer.
+We had to fight to keep back the tears because my eight-year-old Granddaughter was sitting nearby and we didn't want her to hear the news that way.
 As is we had a great deal of trouble trying to keep her calm as we told her because she had lost her Great Grandmother in June to cancer and was still trying to come to grips with that loss.
 Now she had another one to face and she wasn't happy.

 We weren't happy either, not wanting to put Tigger down, but we also knew the facts about cancer and we were certain that Tigger's chances of survival were very poor.
-We have made the decision to put him down, however, and are just waiting for the appointed day.
-We don't want that day to come, but we also don't want Tigger to suffer anymore than is necessary.
-We are all very sad that we will have to loose Tigger, but we are trying to be strong for my Granddaughter.
+We made the decision to put him down, and then the waiting began.
+We didn't want that day to come, but we also didn't want Tigger to suffer anymore than necessary.
+We, like my Granddaughter, we cried for him.
+But, we were also happy he would suffer no more.

 © 2011 Cheryl Simonds